okami101/vuetify-admin/packages/docs/guide/data-providers.md

 #### updateMany, deleteMany

-Bulk actions on [list page](crud/list).
-If your backend doesn't support a bulk action API, the simplest way is to push a Promise.all towards all unique simple operation method (update or delete) as you will find on Laravel Data Provider source code.
+Bulk actions on [list page](crud/list.md).
+If your backend doesn't support a bulk action API, the simplest way is to push a Promise.all towards all unique simple operation method (update or delete.md) as you will find on Laravel Data Provider source code.

 ### [Translatable resources](#translatable)

-In case of a [translatable resource](i18n#translatable), Vtec Admin will add an additional `locale` property into `params` object.
+In case of a [translatable resource](i18n.md#translatable), Vtec Admin will add an additional `locale` property into `params` object.
 It's up to you to push this locale context to your API server inside your provider.
 For instance you can just add a new `locale` parameter in API query string as next : `/books/1?locale=fr`.
 Then it's the server job to do the remaining job, aka fetching the targetted field locale in case of resource reading, or save the text field on targetted locale in case of resource creating/editing.

 ## Laravel Data Provider

 [Laravel Data Provider](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/data/laravel.js) is actually the only available data provider that implements previous contract.
 Use it as a base example for implementing your's.
 If you use standard REST API protocol, only few lines has to be changed, mainly for GET_LIST part.

-This provider is intended to be use by official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) composer package as [explained on Laravel guide](laravel).
+This provider is intended to be use by official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) composer package as [explained on Laravel guide](laravel.md).

 :::tip Existing Laravel Project
 You even can use it easily without official package if you use [Laravel Query Builder](https://github.com/spatie/laravel-query-builder) which is the perfect package for implementing api resource browsing, mainly for list pages and data iterator component.
 All rest of crud operations are standard Laravel CRUD operations.